LineChan/push_swap/README.md

 		}
 		else
 		{
-			/* When to top of Stack A is on the pivot again,*/ /* it is pushed to Stack B */ ft_stack_a_routine(&pushed, &pivot);
+			/* When top of Stack A is on the pivot again,*/
+			/* it is pushed to Stack B */
+			ft_stack_a_routine(&pushed, &pivot);
 		}